-According to the National Center for Catastrophic Sports Injury, 134 football players - from youth to high school, college to pro, have died from heat stroke between 1960 and 2013.
-Five football players and one coach died from heat-related illness in the summer of 2011, but, in 2012-2013.
-Despite the fact that there was only one heat stroke fatality, it is an everpresent concern in football.
+According to the National Center for Catastrophic Sports Injury,140 football players - from youth to high school, college to pro, died from heat stroke between 1960 and 2014, with an average of 2.6 heat stroke deaths in football for the most recent five year period from 2010 to 2014 (two in 2014).

 - They practice and play in hot, humid conditions, often in direct sunlight.
 Under common game and practice conditions of 70 degree temperatures and 50 percent humidity, a rise in the player's core temperature is unavoidable.